 NANBF Men's Physique Guidelines

 The Men’s Physique category is for men who have a healthy-looking, fit body with good symmetry and balance.
-Competitors should have good posture and stage presence, while maintaining a neatly groomed, happy look.
+Competitors should have good posture and stage presence, while maintaining a neatly groomed look.
 Extreme size and leanness like with the bodybuilding category should be avoided.

 Competitors will compete in board shorts, with no shirt or shoes.
 Shorts should be just above the knee in length and can be any color and pattern but should be free of large distracting logos.
-All suits must be in good taste.
-Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
+Athletes will be warned about improper board shorts and are advised to contact show promoter if you are concerned it does not meet specifications.
 No jewelry or body accessories are permitted (except for wedding bands which are allowed).

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.